Kaonashie/rubiks_cube_cpp_final/README.md

 ### Code Structure

-The codebase follows a modular architecture with clear separation of concerns:
+The codebase follows a modular architecture with clear separation of concerns (not really but will, trust):

 - Camera management and configuration
 - Computer vision processing pipeline